jasht1/Uni-Projects/Industrial Automation/Assessments/Group Assignment/Notes/Breif.md

 - Cylinder `B` moves the conveyor till bottle is detected by `CP2`.

-- Conveyor stops and solenoid at `D` is energized to allow liquid to be filled in the bottle.
+- Conveyor stops and solenoid at `D` is energised to allow liquid to be filled in the bottle.

 - Conveyor moves again till bottle is detected by `CP3`.
 It then stops again.